Sigma88/Sigma-EditorView/README.md

 - Unzip the archive directly into the folder 'KSP\GameData'

 **2. Uninstall manually**
-- Delete the folder 'KSP\GameData\Sigma\EditorView'
+- Delete the folder 'KSP\GameData\SigmaEditorView'

 ### License